-I tend to approach them a few different ways: The first would be to take advantage of their cruciferous crunch and add raw chopped or shredded sprouts into winter salads.
+I tend to approach them a few different ways.
+First you can take advantage of their cruciferous crunch by adding raw chopped or shredded sprouts into winter salads.
 Another no-brainer, plate-licking pairing would be to break out the bacon.
 Brussels and bacon area a classic combination!

-- approx. 20-25 brussels sprouts
+- 20-25 brussels sprouts

-- 2 cups of fresh cranberries
+- 2 cups fresh cranberries

 - 1.5 TBSP blood orange olive oil

 - 1-2 tsp brown sugar

 First wash and trim your sprouts, removing the stem from the bottom as well as any leaves that look yellowed or a bit worse for wear.
 Next, choose your cooking method!

 Cut brussels sprouts in halves or quarters.
 Add to a sheet pan and drizzle with olive oil.
 Season with salt and pepper and roast for 30-35, until crisp on the outside and tender on the inside.
 Add the cranberries at the 15-20 minute mark, shaking the pan first to evenly roast the sprouts.

 Fill a pot or high-sided pan with 2 cups water and set to boil on the stove-top.
 This should be enough liquid but if you're using a deep pan or extra sprouts, you may want to double the amount of liquid.
 If you have orange juice on hand, I love replacing one cup of water with orange juice to infuse the sprouts with citrus flavor!